-The school is open from 08:30 each class teacher has the responsibility for keeping an accurate record of attendance.
+- 6.1 The school is open from 08:30 each class teacher has the responsibility for keeping an accurate record of attendance.
 Any pupil who is absent must be recorded at the beginning of the morning session.
-The attendance register must be completed by the class teacher by 08.45 (Attendance code / and \ for pupils who are present.)
+The attendance register must be completed by the class teacher by 08.45 (Attendance code / and \ for pupils who are present). - 6.2 Afternoon attendance registers must be completed by the class teacher by 13.00 (Attendance code / and \ for pupils who are present). - 6.3 All attendance records are documented using Arbor software.

-School Day Details including when afternoon registers are taken

-All attendance records are documented using Arbor software.
 Attendance registers are legal documents, and these must be kept securely and preserved for a period of three years after the date they were last used.
+Parents have full visibility of Arbor attendance records.

-Lateness
+7.0 Lateness

-Any pupil who comes into school after 08.45 will be marked as late in the attendance record.
-Records are kept of those pupils who are late, this is documented on the electronic register for each pupil (Attendance code L).

-Any child who arrives for school later than 09.00 (15 minutes after start time) when the register is closed, will be marked as having an unauthorised absence for the morning.
-(Attendance code U).

-Pupils who have attended a dentist or doctor's appointment and subsequently come to school later than will have the absence recorded as a medical absence (attendance code M).
-Where possible routine dentist or doctor's appointments should be made outside of the school day.

-Pupils who are persistently late miss a significant amount of learning, often the most important aspect, as the beginning of the day is where the teacher explains the learning and what each child is expected to achieve.

-Where there have been persistent incidents of lateness:

-The Senior Leader responsible for attendance will meet with the parent/carer to create an action plan to improve punctuality.
+- 7.1 Any pupil who comes into school after 08.45 will be marked as late in the attendance record.
+Records are kept of those pupils who are late, this is documented on the electronic register for each pupil (Attendance code L). - 7.2 Any child who arrives for school later than 09.00 (15 minutes after start time) when the register is closed, will be marked as having an unauthorised absence for the morning.
+(Attendance code U). - 7.3 Pupils who have attended a dentist or doctor's appointment and subsequently come to school later than 08.45 will have the absence recorded as a medical absence (attendance code M).
+Where possible routine dentist or doctor's appointments should be made outside of the school day. - 7.4 Pupils who are persistently late miss a significant amount of learning, often the most important aspect, as the beginning of the day is where the teacher explains the learning and what each child is expected to achieve. - 7.5 Where there have been persistent incidents of lateness: - The Senior Leader responsible for attendance will meet with the parent/carer to create an action plan to improve punctuality.
 Should punctuality not improve the Local Authority may be approached to give consideration for a fixed penalty notice.

-Absences
+8.0 Absences

-Parents/carers should contact the school on the first day of their child's absence.
+- 8.1 Parents/carers should contact the school on the first day of their child's absence.
 When parents/carers notify us of their child's absence it is important that they provide us with full details of the reason for their absence.
-Please avoid using phrases such as "poorly" or "sick".

-All absences are recorded as either authorised or unauthorised absences on the computer.
+Please avoid using phrases such as "poorly" or "sick". - 8.2 All absences are recorded as either authorised or unauthorised absences on the computer.
 It is important that we receive accurate information from parents with reasons for the child's absence.
-This information is used to determine whether the absence is authorised or unauthorised.
-The Academy Head has the responsibility to determine whether absences are authorised or unauthorised.
+This information is used to determine whether the absence is authorised or

-Where we have not received reasons for a child's absence within 5 days the absence is recorded as unauthorised (attendance code O) in line with Department for Education Guidance.
+- unauthorised.
+The Academy Head has the responsibility to determine whether absences are authorised or unauthorised. - 8.3 Where we have not received reasons for a child's absence within 5 days the absence is recorded as unauthorised (attendance code O) in line with Department for Education Guidance.

-First Day Contact
+9.0 First Day Contact